Fanar-Sadiq: A Multi-Agent Architecture for Grounded Islamic QA: System Architecture

 \subsection{Tool Calls}

 Queries requiring utility lookups are routed to the \textit{Tool Action Agent}, which orchestrates deterministic modules.
-A lightweight \textbf{Greeting Tool} handles culturally appropriate greetings and pleasantries.
-The \textbf{Islamic Calendar} tool performs rule-based time reasoning for Hijri date queries, Gregorian--Hijri conversion, and event lookups using multilingual intent cues, \texttt{hijri-converter} conversions, and a curated bilingual event ontology with explicit year-rollover logic.
-The \textbf{Prayer Times and Qibla} tool resolves locations to coordinates via a curated city database with a rate-limited geocoding fallback, computes prayer timetables using \texttt{pyIslam} with method parameters, and computes great-circle distance and bearing to Makkah for Qibla requests while logging trace metadata for interpretability.
-Finally, the \textbf{Dua Lookup} tool provides high-recall, deterministic retrieval by selecting top-$k$ occasions via semantic search over precomputed embeddings, then using a lightweight LLM selector to map the best match to canonical \texttt{page\_title} keys, returning the supplication verbatim (Arabic, translation, and reference) from a structured store to avoid rewriting.
+A lightweight \textbf{Greeting Tool} handles culturally appropriate greetings and pleasantries (App.~\ref{app:greeting_tool}).
+The \textbf{Islamic Calendar} tool performs rule-based time reasoning for Hijri date queries, Gregorian-Hijri conversion, and event lookups using multilingual intent cues, \texttt{hijridate} conversions, and a curated bilingual event ontology with explicit year-rollover logic, with a controlled fallback that warns about local moon-sighting variance (App.~\ref{app:islamic_calendar}).
+The \textbf{Prayer Times and Qibla} tool resolves locations to coordinates using a curated city database, with a rate-limited geocoding fallback.
+It computes prayer timetables using \texttt{pyIslam} with method-specific parameters.
+For Qibla requests, it computes the great-circle distance and bearing to Makkah, while logging trace metadata for interpretability (App.~\ref{app:prayer_times}).
+Finally, the \textbf{Dua Lookup} tool provides high-recall, deterministic retrieval.
+It first selects top-$k$ occasions using semantic search over precomputed embeddings.
+A lightweight LLM selector then maps the best match to canonical \texttt{page\_title} keys.
+The tool returns the supplication verbatim, including Arabic text, translation, and reference, from a structured store to avoid rewriting (App.~\ref{app:dua_lookup}).